Frequently Asked Questions

 - Is there a suggested packing list available for campers?

-We release our Camp Information Packet, which includes a detailed packing list, approximately 3-6 weeks before the start of each camp session.
-This will be emailed out to parents when it is ready, and (after it is released) will be available in the online Parent Portal in the Resources section.
-This list is quite detailed and includes items that will make your child's stay at camp more comfortable.
-However, please note that typically no special supplies are needed -- just casual clothes and basic school supplies.
-Students attending a camp at Stanford will need to bring their own bedding for an XL twin sized bed; most other campuses provide linens and towels.
+A suggested packing list can be found by CLICKING HERE.
+Please note that typically no special supplies are needed -- just casual clothes and basic school supplies.
+Students attending a camp at Stanford or Brown will need to bring their own bedding for an XL twin sized bed; most other campuses provide linens and towels.

 - What happens on the weekends?